implydata/learn-druid/README.md

 The Learn Druid project contains a set of Jupyter Notebooks to help you learn Apache Druid.

-Also included is a Docker Compose file that launches Jupyter Lab and Apache Druid to help you get started quickly.
+Also included is a Docker Compose file to help you get started quickly by using your own local running learning environment.

 ## Pre-requisites